sean-atkinson/row_health_wellness_program_analysis/README.md

 <b>Cost per signup (ratio of cost to signups)</b>
 - #CoverMatters is the campaign category with the lowest cost per signup ($0.65).
 Health for All ($1.23) is second.
 Golden Years Security has the highest cost per signup at $176.73.
 - Social Media ($2.25) and Email ($4.04) are our best platforms.
-TV is by far our worse, with a cost per signup that was 366% higher than social media’s.
+TV is by far our worst, with a cost per signup that was 366% higher than social media’s.

 <b>Signups by channel (new users per platform)</b>
 - Social media, with 7,610 signups, brought in 85% more than Email, which was the second most.